 - 4 degrees Pisces

-According to general interpretation, royal degrees greatly enhance the expression of positive, favorable influences, while destructive degrees greatly amplify all negative, unfavorable manifestations.
-However, we believe that the more appropriate term would be not “destructive,” but “critical” degrees.
-Based on our observations, as well as the views of some other astrologers (including T.Yu.
-Sharova), critical degrees represent points where a person must undergo certain tests or trials.
-T. Sharova refers to these degrees as karmic points, intensifications of Divine energy, a kind of purgatory.
-Royal degrees, on the other hand, are places of concentration of Divine Love.
-Not by chance, if we move clockwise from Aries, royal degrees come first, followed by destructive ones.
-That is, first a person is shown how things should be, then offered a trial or test.
-In other words, when positioned at a critical degree, a person finds themselves in a situation where divine support may be minimal.
-Here, one must personally demonstrate maximum wisdom, love, and patience, bringing Divine Light to others.
-If a person still encounters extremely unpleasant, destructive events, or even self-destruction, this indicates insufficient purity and receiving consequences according to the degree of one’s impurity.
-T. Sharova calls these degrees those of “elevated purification from sin, from everything ungodly.”
-Those who have these degrees in their horoscope should rejoice – they possess unique opportunities, with the help of Holy Guardians, to radically transform the expression of the degree and accelerate the resolution of their New Testament karma, ultimately achieving spiritual advancement.
-If destructive degrees are interpreted unambiguously as degrees of evil, the principle of free will and choice is lost.
-Enter a destructive degree – and self-destruct?!
+In general interpretation, royal degrees greatly amplify the manifestation of positive, favorable qualities, while destructive degrees amplify all negative, unfavorable ones.
+However, it seems to us that the most appropriate term is not “destructive” but “critical” degrees.
+Based on our observations and the views of some other astrologers (including T.Yu.
+Sharova), critical degrees call upon a person to undergo a certain test or trial.
+T. Sharova refers to these degrees as points of karma, the amplification of Divine energy, a kind of purgatory.
+Royal degrees, in turn, are places of concentration of Divine Love.
+It is no coincidence that, moving clockwise from Aries, royal degrees come first, followed by critical ones.
+In other words, first, humanity is shown how things should be, and then it is offered to undergo a test or trial.
+Put differently, being in a critical degree places a person in a situation where, apparently, there will be little divine support.
+Here, they must demonstrate the utmost wisdom, love, and patience, carrying the Divine Light to others.
+If a person still finds themselves in extremely unpleasant, destructive events, or even collapses entirely, this indicates that they were insufficiently pure and received a response commensurate with their impurity.
+T. Sharova calls these degrees degrees of “heightened purification from sin, from all that is ungodly.”
+Those who have these degrees in their horoscope should rejoice—for they have unique opportunities, with the help of Holy Patrons, to sharply alter the degree of manifestation of the degree, to undergo accelerated working through their New Testament karma, and ultimately to ascend to a higher spiritual level.
+If destructive degrees were interpreted solely as degrees of evil, the principle of free will and choice would be lost.
+Does encountering a destructive degree mean one must perish?

-In addition to the above-mentioned “critical” degrees, in astrology it is customary to also designate the first 3 and the last 3 degrees of a zodiacal sign, especially 1 and 30, as critical.
+In addition to the aforementioned “critical” degrees, astrology also recognizes the first three and last three degrees of a zodiac sign, especially the 1st and 30th.

-A planet’s passage through a sign can be viewed as a mini-cycle within the full zodiacal cycle.
+The passage of a planet through a sign can be viewed as a mini-cycle within the full zodiacal cycle.
 Here, the “planet-sign” system operates.
-In the first half of the cycle, active, kinetic energy dominates.
+In the first half of the cycle, active, kinetic energy will dominate.
+Figuratively speaking, the planet learns to manifest its principle through the qualities of the sign.
+Since learning requires practice, at the beginning of the journey, it relies mainly on external action.

-However, in the first 3 degrees, especially at 1, the planet’s external activity is so intense that consciousness cannot keep up with controlling actions.
-Moreover, upon entering a sign, the planet encounters a new, unassimilated, and unfamiliar quality.
-Lacking experience in expressing its principle through these new energies, it feels very uncomfortable.
-A planet at the beginning of a sign resembles a child fascinated by the external world, highly active, whose movements are somewhat clumsy, frequently stumbling and falling even on level ground.
+However, in the first three degrees, especially the 1st, the planet’s external activity is so intense that consciousness fails to keep pace with its actions.
+Moreover, upon entering a sign, the planet encounters a new, unfamiliar, and unassimilated quality.
+Lacking experience in expressing its principle through new energies, it feels extremely uncomfortable.
+A planet at the beginning of a sign resembles a child—everything in the external world is fascinating, it is very active, its movements are somewhat clumsy, it often stumbles on level ground and falls.

-In the following degrees, the planet’s activity gradually decreases, transforming into conscious expression.
+In the subsequent degrees, the planet’s activity gradually decreases, shifting toward conscious expression.

-Particular attention should also be given to the 15th degree of a sign.
-It can be compared to the Full Moon, when the Moon’s instinctive nature is fully illuminated by solar consciousness.
-Having a planet at this position, a person can fully understand the mistakes of the first half of the cycle.
+Special attention should also be given to the 15th degree of a sign.
+It can be compared to the Full Moon, when the instinctive nature of the Moon is fully illuminated by solar consciousness.
+With a planet in this position, a person can fully grasp the mistakes made in the first half of the cycle.
 The midpoint is a point of choice for the further life path.
-This choice will determine whether the outcome of the entire developmental cycle is evolutionary or involutionary.
+This choice will determine the outcome of the entire developmental cycle—whether it will be evolutionary or involutionary.

-The last three degrees, especially 30 degrees, are associated with the completion of the cycle.
-Energy has almost entirely shifted into potential; there is insufficient energy for external activity.
+The last three degrees, especially the 30th, are associated with the completion of the cycle.
+Energy has almost entirely transformed into potential, leaving little for external activity.
 The planet’s external activity is minimal; it lives an intense inner life.
-In ancient times, the final degree was called the degree of Anaretic, the degree of Fate, the Destroyer, and the degree of summing up.
-Understandably so, because before entering a new sign and acquiring new experience – a “new birth” – the planet must seemingly “clear the path,” freeing itself from no longer necessary external circumstances, carrying forward only the essence and meaning of the path traversed.
+In antiquity, the last degree was called the Anaretic degree, the degree of Fate, the Destroyer, and the degree of summing up.
+This is understandable, for before moving into a new sign to master new experience or a “new birth,” the planet must, as it were, “clear the path,” freeing itself from unnecessary external circumstances and taking only the essence and meaning of the path traveled.

-Not by chance, a person with a planet in the final degrees, regarding the functions of that planet, is considered mature, well-formed, and stable.
-Such a person’s karmic task will be related to summing up results according to the quality of the planet and the sign in which it is placed.
-In life, such a person will frequently encounter situations requiring completion, wisdom, reflection, and the revelation of inner meanings of existence.
-For this reason, the Anaretic degree is also a degree of rebirth, a degree of transition from one spiritual level to another.
-This is especially true when the considered planet is activated by Saturn, Chiron, Uranus, Neptune, or Pluto, or when the planet itself is one of these.
+It is no coincidence that a person with a planet in the last degrees is considered mature, formed, and stable in terms of the functions of that planet.
+The karmic task of such a person will be related to summing up the quality of the planet and the sign in which it resides.
+In life, such a person often encounters situations that demand completion, wisdom, summing up, and the revelation of the inner meanings of existence.
+This is why the Anaretic degree is also the degree of rebirth, the transition from one spiritual level to another.
+This is especially true when the planet in question is activated by Saturn, Chiron, Uranus, Neptune, Pluto, or is itself such a planet.

-In the final degree, a planet always relates to the completion of a certain life cycle.
+In the last degree, the planet always relates to the completion of a certain life cycle.

-Particularly noteworthy are the first degrees of Aries and the last degrees of Pisces.
-They are also often called the gray zone of the horoscope.
-They gain special significance because they are not merely the first and last degrees of another minor cycle.
-They initiate and conclude the entire zodiacal cycle of experience.
+Particular attention should be paid to the first degrees of Aries and the last degrees of Pisces.
+These are often referred to as the gray zone of the horoscope.
+They have gained special significance because they are not merely the first and last degrees of the next minor cycle.
+They initiate and complete the full zodiacal cycle of experience.

-The first degrees of Aries represent a new beginning, accompanied by a special zest for life and optimism.
+The first degrees of Aries represent the first manifestation, accompanied by a special eagerness for life and optimism.
 Here, the first degree manifests with doubled strength.
-For a planet positioned at these degrees, it means constantly encountering entirely new experiences throughout life, with the task of learning how to integrate and express them.
+For a planet positioned in these degrees, it means that it will constantly encounter entirely new experiences in life, and its task is to learn how to translate them into life.

-A planet located at the final degree of Pisces signifies that it has not only completed a full zodiacal cycle, but is also finalizing the process of assimilating the accumulated experience.
-A planet in this position possesses maximum experience not only in terms of the qualities of one sign, but across the entire zodiac, indicating readiness to transition into a new, global cycle.
+A planet in the last degrees of Pisces signifies that it has not only completed the full zodiacal cycle but also finishes the process of assimilating the acquired experience.
+A planet in such a position holds maximum experience not only in the qualities of one sign but also on the scale of the entire zodiac, indicating readiness to transition to a new global cycle.

 Astrologer Natalia Perestoronina ©